Parenting Artist Residency

 This residency aims to provide a residency platform that is notably missing from existing offerings; fostering solidarity among artists who often as a result of having a family end up isolated and alienated from existing art structures.

-Selected artists and their families will come to Rathnure and reside at Cow House Studios for a period of 2 weeks from March 30th to April 12th, 2020.
+Selected artists and their families will come to Rathnure and reside at Cow House Studios for a period of 2 weeks in spring, 2021.
 While here, they will be immersed in the supportive and invigorating environment at Cow House Studios.
-Meals, technical support and childcare (9 am till 5 pm on weekdays) will be provided allowing artists to focus fully on their work.
+Meals, technical support, and childcare (9 am till 5 pm on weekdays) will be provided allowing artists to focus fully on their work.

 The application deadline was Sunday, November 10th, 2019.
-Applications for the 2021 program will become available in the autumn, 2020.
+Applications for additional 2021 programing will become available in the autumn, 2020.

 For any further questions about the Parenting Artist Residency, please contact Frank Abruzzese, Co-Director, Cow House Studios